esridc/arcgis-opendata.rb/README.md

 ### Learn how the parameters turn into request urls

 If you're curious about how the parameters you pass to `dataset_list` and `dataset_show` are turned into API calls there are public methods that return the urls that would be sent based on the parameters you pass in.
-I'm a fan of not completely obscuring the underlying web API so thera are some built-in public methods to learn how the urls work
+I'm a fan of not completely obscuring the underlying web API so thera are built-in public methods to learn how the parameters turn into request urls.
+Some examples are below.

 ```ruby
 client = Opendata.new('https://opendata.arcgis.com')